1coderookie/BSB-LPB-LAN_EN/docs/appendix_a2.md

 *But: If you want to use the adapter in conjunction with a* ***Raspberry Pi2***, *you MUST make the connections at the solder jumpers SJ2 and SJ3 - but NOT at SJ1!*
 *In addition to that, you also have to assemble R11-13 and Q11&12!*

+If you want to make the whole circuit of the adapter by yourself starting off from a plain board and you want to use it with an Arduino, then remember that you don't have to build the optional circuits for the use with a Raspberry Pi 2.

 The following instructions do not replace any fundamental electronic knowledge, but maybe one or two could be helpful for electronics beginners.